-try_sync (write=True)
+try_sync (write, move)

-Synchronize the album and its items with the database and their files by updating them with this object's current state.
+Synchronize the album and its items with the database.
+Optionally, also write any new tags into the files and update their paths.

-write indicates whether to write tags to the item files.
+write indicates whether to write tags to the item files, and move controls whether files (both audio and album art) are moved.